-We ensure that teaching and learning opportunities meet the needs of all the pupils.
-We ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of disadvantaged pupils are adequately assessed and addressed.
-In making provision for disadvantaged pupils, we recognise that not all pupils who receive free school meals will be disadvantaged.
-We also recognise that not all pupils who are disadvantaged are registered or qualify for free school meals.
-We reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being disadvantaged.
-Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
-Limited funding and resources means that not all children receiving free school meals will be in receipt of pupil premium interventions at one time.
+At St. Clare’s we believe that teaching and learning opportunities meet the needs of all pupils.
+We ensure that appropriate provision is made for pupils who belong to vulnerable groups, ensuring that the needs of such pupils are adequately assessed and addressed.
+We recognise that not all FSM pupils are socially disadvantaged and that not all pupils who are socially disadvantaged are registered or qualify for free school meals.

 We will therefore allocate Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as socially disadvantaged, this will not however exclude any of those who qualify for the Pupil Premium.
 All our work through the Pupil Premium will be aimed at accelerating progress and overcoming barriers to learning so that these pupils achieve similar outcomes to their peers and diminish the difference between Pupil Premium and non-Pupil Premium nationally.

 Provision The range of provision the school will consider is in line with the 3 tier approach set out in the EEF’s premium guide.
 Activities will be based in the following areas: ● Supporting the quality of education: